Luzhitsy: A Travel Essay

 and the shelling from the German front line only 11 kilometres away from the

-city centre, most of those who perished in Leningrad died of starvation.
-The city built
+city centre, most of those who perished in Leningrad Britain and the United States

 Beyond the apartments, come the houses built on small fenced plots